 \subsection{Summary \PL and Line Coordinates}

-In order to discuss physics, it is helpful to remember some basic notations\footnote{A longer derivation of various line coordinates right from the underlying coordinate projections, i.e. starting in terms of inhomogeneous coordinates, can be found in {\cite{plueckerNG:1868}}.
+In order to discuss physics in terms of line geometry, it is helpful to recall some basic notations\footnote{A longer derivation of various line coordinates right from the underlying coordinate projections, i.e.~starting in terms of inhomogeneous coordinates, can be found in {\cite{plueckerNG:1868}}.
 Take care, however, of the orientation of the underlying coordinate system.}.
-Using four real homogeneous {\it point} coordinates $x_{\alpha}$, $0\leq\alpha\leq 3$, to denote points in projective 3-space $P^{3}$ and by choosing two points $x$ and $y$ incident with the line, we can define the six independent (homogeneous) \PL coordinates\footnote{To denote line coordinates we use Study's notation with capital fracture letters.} $\mathcal{X}_{\alpha\beta}$ of the line by
+Using four real homogeneous {\it point} coordinates $x_{\alpha}$, $0\leq\alpha\leq 3$, to denote points in projective 3-space $P^{3}$, by choosing two points $x$ and $y$ incident with the line, we can define the six independent (homogeneous) \PL coordinates\footnote{To denote line coordinates, we use Study's notation with capital fracture letters.} $\mathcal{X}_{\alpha\beta}$ of the line by